prince0010/laravel-book-review/README.md

 ## Book Review Laravel

  # Clone Repository :
-### Cclick the Code in the upper right of the Repository and click Code
+### Click the Code in the upper right of the Repository and click Code
 * Copy the HTTPS link
 * go to the terminal and type this: git clone 'HTTPS_LINK'
 * next is : cd Folder_Name_of_the_Repository